VitorRevolutionary/Open-Easy-Modern-Language-Project/README.md

 Jaik + Zaik = Gaik

-*Atention, the verb call is not in the language, the verb call is here being used to you understand more about, and how it works*
+*Attention, the verb call is not in the language, the verb call is here being used to you understand more about, and how it works*

 *Exemples*:
 *Joik call vaik*